Available since indyco 4.3.0.0

 for list-type custom properties , the possible operators are:

-• includes: requires the custom property to contain at least one of the specified values, thus filtering out all attributes that do not include any of these values.
+• includes: requires the custom property to contain at least one of the specified values, thus filtering out all elements that do not include any of these values.

-• not includes: requires the custom property not to contain any of the specified values, thus filtering out all attributes that include at least one of these values.
+• not includes: requires the custom property not to contain any of the specified values, thus filtering out all elements that include at least one of these values.

 for text-type custom properties, the operators are:

-• equal: filters out all attributes that do not have the custom properties populated with the specified value.
+• equal: filters out all elements that do not have the custom properties populated with the specified value.

-• not equal: filters out all attributes that have the custom properties populated with the specified value.
+• not equal: filters out all elements that have the custom properties populated with the specified value.

-• contains: requires the custom property to have a value containing the specified string, thus filtering out all attributes whose custom property does not contain the specified value.
+• contains: requires the custom property to have a value containing the specified string, thus filtering out all elements whose custom property does not contain the specified value.

-• not contains: requires the opposite, that is to say that the custom property value does not contain the specified value, thus filtering out all attributes that contain the string in question.
+• not contains: requires the opposite, that is to say that the custom property value does not contain the specified value, thus filtering out all elements that contain the string in question.

-NOTE that if an attribute does not have the custom properties in question populated:
+NOTE that if an element does not have the custom properties in question populated:

 • if the logical operator in question is includes, equal, or contains, then that filter will be considered not respected.